All the Water the Law Allows: Las Vegas and Colorado River Politics (Christian S. Harrison, 2021)

 Water disputes are greatly magnified in a global perspective, as waterways may be shared by as many as seventeen countries.
 In addition to the challenge of disputed uses, the book identifies threats such as climate change and overexploitation by modern society as threats to water security in areas around the globe.

-Nature-Based Solutions and Water Security (Jan Cassin et al., 2021)
+Nature-Based Solutions and Water Security: An Action Agenda for the 21st Century (Jan Cassin et al., 2021)

-Introducing the central legal doctrines involved in distributing water resources, including the Western prior appropriation system of "first in time, first in right," groundwater management systems, and legal issues involving Indian reservations and interstate resources.
-Also available on West Academic (available on campus or with West Academic account).
+Introduces the central legal doctrines involved in distributing water resources, including the Western prior appropriation system of "first in time, first in right," groundwater management systems, and legal issues involving Indian reservations and interstate resources.
+Also available as an eBook on West Academic (available on campus or with a West Academic account).

 Water Stewardship (Pernille Ingildsen, 2020)